bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK.md

 @optional
 /**
  * Sent when views successfully load ad
  */
 - (void)nativeExpressAdSuccessToLoad:(BUNativeExpressAdManager *)nativeExpressAd views:(NSArray<__kindof BUNativeExpressAdView *> *)views;

 /**
  * Sent when views fail to load ad
  */
-- (void)nativeExpressAdFailToLoad:(BUNativeExpressAdManager *)nativeExpressAd error:(NSError *)error;
+- (void)nativeExpressAdFailToLoad:(BUNativeExpressAdManager *)nativeExpressAd error:(NSError *_Nullable)error;

 /**
  * This method is called when rendering a nativeExpressAdView successed, and nativeExpressAdView.size.height has been updated */
 - (void)nativeExpressAdViewRenderSuccess:(BUNativeExpressAdView *)nativeExpressAdView;

 /**
  * This method is called when a nativeExpressAdView failed to render */
-- (void)nativeExpressAdViewRenderFail:(BUNativeExpressAdView *)nativeExpressAdView error:(NSError *)error;
+- (void)nativeExpressAdViewRenderFail:(BUNativeExpressAdView *)nativeExpressAdView error:(NSError *_Nullable)error;

 /**
  * Sent when an ad view is about to present modal content */
 - (void)nativeExpressAdViewWillShow:(BUNativeExpressAdView *)nativeExpressAdView;

 /**
  * Sent when an ad view is clicked
  */
 - (void)nativeExpressAdViewDidClick:(BUNativeExpressAdView *)nativeExpressAdView;

 /**
+Sent when a playerw playback status changed.
+@param playerState : player state after changed
+*/
+- (void)nativeExpressAdView:(BUNativeExpressAdView *)nativeExpressAdView stateDidChanged:(BUPlayerPlayState)playerState;

+/**
  * Sent when a player finished
  * @param error : error of player
  */
 - (void)nativeExpressAdViewPlayerDidPlayFinish:(BUNativeExpressAdView *)nativeExpressAdView error:(NSError *)error;

 /**
  * Sent when a user clicked dislike reasons.
  * @param filterWords : the array of reasons why the user dislikes the ad */
 - (void)nativeExpressAdView:(BUNativeExpressAdView *)nativeExpressAdView dislikeWithReason:(NSArray<BUDislikeWords *> *)filterWords;

 /**
  * Sent after an ad view is clicked, a ad landscape view will present modal content */
 - (void)nativeExpressAdViewWillPresentScreen:(BUNativeExpressAdView *)nativeExpressAdView;

+/**
+ This method is called when another controller has been closed.
+ @param interactionType : open appstore in app or open the webpage or view video ad details page.
+ */
+- (void)nativeExpressAdViewDidCloseOtherController:(BUNativeExpressAdView *)nativeExpressAdView interactionType:(BUInteractionType)interactionType;

 @end